 How to Convert Roof Pitch to Degrees

-Strictly speaking, roof pitch is the ratio of the height of the roof (from the level of the top of the exterior walls to the level of the ridge) to the width of the roof (from the outside of one exterior wall to the outside of the exterior wall across the building).
-Because “roof pitch” generally describes the total height and width of two sides of a roof which can, in some cases, have different slopes, it doesn’t quite make sense to talk about a roof pitch in degrees.
+Roof pitch is the ratio of the height of the roof (from the level of the top of the exterior walls to the level of the roof’s ridge) to the width of the roof (from the outside of one exterior wall to the outside of the exterior wall across the building).
+Because “roof pitch” generally describes the total height and width of two sides of a roof which can, in some cases, have different slopes, it doesn’t really make sense to talk about a roof pitch in degrees.
 What you are actually talking about in this case is roof slope, which refers to the number of inches the roof rises per 12 inches of run.

 To convert a roof slope expressed as “X-in-12” to a roof slope expressed in degrees, find the arctangent of (rise/run).

 There’s a good calculator here.
 Click the “2nd” button (top left of the calculator field).
 The “atan” (arctangent) button is the second from the bottom on the left side of the calculator field.
 First enter the number you got from dividing your rise by your run (0.791667 in the following example) Then click the “atan” button, and then the “=” button.
 This will give you the arctangent of (rise/run).